-14.1 A pre-installation survey of the property must be carried out to determine whether repairs are required to the sheathing board or structural frames and repairs should be carried out before application of the system.
-A specification is prepared for each elevation of the building indicating, for example:

-- position of starter tracks, cavity spacer tracks - detailing around windows, doors and at eaves - damp-proof course (dpc) level - areas where suitable sealants must be used.

-14.2 The survey should include tests conducted on the structural frames of the building by the Certificate holder or their approved installers (see section 15) to determine the pull-out resistance of the proposed mechanical fixings.
-An assessment and recommendation is made on the type and number of fixings required to withstand the building's expected wind loading based on calculations using the relevant wind speed data for the site and the pull-out resistances (see section 7) of this Certificate.

-14.3 On existing buildings, purpose-made window sills must be fitted to extend beyond the finished face of the system (see Figure 6).
+- 14.1 A pre-installation survey of the property must be carried out to determine whether repairs are required to the building structure and repairs should be carried out before application of the system.
+A specification is prepared for each elevation of the building indicating, for example: - position of starter tracks - detailing around windows, doors and at eaves - damp-proof course (dpc) level - areas where suitable sealants must be used. - 14.2 The survey should include tests conducted on the substrate of the building by the Certificate holder or their approved installers (see section 15) to determine the pull-out resistance of the proposed mechanical fixings.
+An assessment and recommendation is made on the type and number of fixings required to withstand the building's expected wind loading based on calculations using the relevant wind speed data for the site and the pull-out resistances (see section 7) of this Certificate. - 14.3 On existing buildings, purpose-made window sills must be fitted to extend beyond the finished face of the system (see Figure 5).
 New buildings should incorporate suitably deep sills.